Before you commit to a long-term ABM strategy, ask your ABM vendor these questions.

 Not all account-based marketing vendors are created equal and since most B2B deals can take months (if not years) to close, it’s important to figure out exactly what you’re getting with that expensive ABM contract.
 Below we’ve assembled the 5 most important questions you can ask your ABM provider to figure out what their strengths and weaknesses are.

 Let’s start with the deal breaker.
 If your ABM vendor doesn’t provide you with reporting at both the account level and contact level, walk away now.
-Although the name ABM (account-based marketing) may seem like it’s all about account metrics there’s actually a lot more that goes into tracking a successful ABM campaign.
-You likely have a target account list, but B2B buying decisions are made by groups of people and individuals within the company, so you need to ensure you are influencing the right ones.
+Every ABM vendor knows what they're lacking, so sometimes it's easier to ask what’s missing rather than what’s included.
+However, it's important your ABM solutions have these baseline features: You likely have a target account list, but B2B buying decisions are made by groups of people and individuals within the company, so you need to ensure you are influencing the right ones.

 If your ABM provider doesn’t give you contact level data so you can track whether the influencers within your deal have actually seen your ads, then how can you possibly measure your campaigns accurately?
 Seeing an overall metric at the account level is like viewing your total marketing budget without knowing in which channels the money is being spent.